 EEOC MD-715 requires federal agencies to submit their MD-715 reports to the EEOC annually.
 The report is due by February 28 following the end of the fiscal year that is being reported, although EEOC has the discretion to grant extensions.
 However, OCRD did not complete the MD-715 report in fiscal years 2011 or 2012 and has not submitted an MD-715 report for fiscal year 2018.
-Despite being granted submission extensions, USAID had not submitted its MD-715 report for fiscal year 2018 by the certification deadline of September 30, 2019, according to EEOC's October 2019 compliance letter.66 The letter stated that EEOC expected USAID to submit the MD-715 report for fiscal year 2018 and to ensure that the MD-715 report for fiscal year 2019, USAID officials told us that OCRD lacked the staff needed to complete the fiscal year 2018 MD-
+Despite being granted submission extensions, USAID had not submitted its MD-715 report for fiscal year 2018 by the certification deadline of September 30, 2019, according to EEOC's October 2019 compliance letter.
+The letter stated that EEOC expected USAID to submit the MD-715 report for fiscal year 2018 and to ensure that the MD-715 report for fiscal year 2019 would be submitted by the deadline of February 28, 2020.
+In November 2019, USAID officials told us that OCRD lacked the staff needed to complete the fiscal year 2018 MD-715 report by this deadline and therefore intended to concentrate on submitting a report for fiscal year 2019.
+However, in February 2020, USAID officials told us that OCRD's Affirmative Employment Program continued to lack any staff to monitor and implement the MD-715 effort.
+In April 2020, USAID officials reported that they were using a contractor to complete the fiscal year 2019 MD-715 report.